tonatona-project/tonatona/README.md

 -   Tonatona should make it easy to get up and running with writing Haskell applications.
 It is perfect when you are on a small team.

-    When you team or project grows larger, it may be worthwhile to move away from Tonatona onto hand-written logging, DB access, etc.
+    When your team or project grows larger, it may be worthwhile to move away from Tonatona onto hand-written logging, DB access, etc.

 -   Make the end-user write a little boilerplate code up front in order to provide